bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 ```

 - `election-id` is the election identifier the approval is given for.
 - `<path-to-the-private-key>` is the path to the private key of the validator who votes for the election.
-Tendemint places it at  `.tendermint/config/priv_validator.json`.
+Tendermint places it at  `.tendermint/config/priv_validator.json`.

 Example:
  ```bash